roytang/blog/content/posts/2007/10/ravnica39s-last-hurrah.md

 url: /2007/10/ravnica39s-last-hurrah/
 ---

-I wasn&'t too keen on playing, but that Dark Confidant kept whispering at me to give him one more chance.
+I wasn't too keen on playing, but that Dark Confidant kept whispering at me to give him one more chance.
 Rakdos again, except I removed Martyr of Ashes from the board and put in Avalanche Riders to help the terrible Angelfire matchup.

 Round 1: 2-1 win vs BWR Slivers